 You should not be surprised if you find yourself needing much more sleep than normal or fall asleep at any hour of the day or night.
 This is your body taking the sleep it needs to heal itself.

 You might find it difficult to fall asleep or find yourself waking in the night.
-This might be due to flashbacks or troubling thoughts, a sense that you need to maintain a high level of vigilance, you might associate nighttime or darkness with negative memories from your captivity, or you might have nightmares.
+This might be due to flashbacks or troubling thoughts, a sense that you need to maintain a high level of vigilance, you might associate night time or darkness with negative memories from your captivity, or you might have nightmares.

-Sleep deprivation can have a significant impact on your mood and behavior, including heightened frustration, impaired concentration, and irritability with those around you.
+Sleep deprivation can have a significant impact on your mood and behaviour, including heightened frustration, impaired concentration, and irritability with those around you.
 If it continues over a longer period of time, it can also start to have physical side effects.